An overview of Jersey company law03 Oct 2019

 Cell companies within the same structure are required to have the same registered office and secretary but need not have the same directors, Memorandum or Articles of Association.
 A full discussion of the nature of cell companies is outside the scope of this briefing but separate detailed guidance is available on the Bedell Cristin website.

-The historical prohibition on a Jersey company providing financial assistance in connection with the acquisition of its shares has been abolished and, accordingly, a company can now provide financial assistance in the acquisition of its shares (although, if such assistance amounts to a distribution of assets or a reduction in capital, it may need to be sanctioned as such).
+The historical prohibition on a Jersey company providing financial assistance in connection with the acquisition of its shares has been abolished and, accordingly, a company can now provide financial assistance in the acquisition of its shares.
+Consideration should, in each case, still be given to corporate benefit issues and, if such assistance amounts to a distribution of assets or a reduction in capital, it needs to be sanctioned as such.

-Only a public company may issue a prospectus, and a prospectus must contain certain prescribed minimum information.
+A prospectus for Jersey law purposes is an invitation to the public to become a member of a company or to acquire or apply for its securities.
+The prospectus must contain certain prescribed minimum information and the prior approval of the Registrar of Companies in Jersey is required before it is circulated.
 The Law provides that it is a criminal offence for a director to include knowingly in a prospectus a material statement that is untrue or misleading.
 A company and its directors can also be held liable to pay compensation to its members for any loss due to investment based on misleading or untrue statements.

 Winding up and insolvency

-Where a company has no liabilities or, in the opinion of its directors, a company will be able to discharge all of its liabilities within 6 months of the commencement of a winding up then a company may apply to be summarily wound up.
+Where a company has no liabilities or, in the opinion of its directors, a company will be able to discharge all of its liabilities as they fall due, then a company may apply to be summarily wound up.
 A company may, but does not have to, appoint a liquidator to assist in this process.

 In addition to potentially being made personally liable to a company, its creditors or members, directors may also be the subject of criminal sanctions if they are considered to have carried on business with the intention to defraud.